OCSCD’s Involvement in Conservation

 Please see the internship descriptions below or contact the District for an updated list.
 If you have a specific idea for a project, and don’t see it listed, please submit it to the District for consideration and review.
 Interns are generally offered a stipend (currently $700.00) that is payable upon the successful completion of the requirements and the end of the semester that is meant to help offset the cost of tuition.

-All interns will be selected based on their application, transcripts, advisor approval, and a professor recommendation and an interview with OC Soil Conservation District staff.
+All interns will be selected based on their application, transcripts, advisor approval, a professor recommendation and an interview with Ocean County Soil Conservation District staff.

 - Complete an internship application